canonical/lxd/README.md

     lxc config set <container> security.nesting true

+Note that LXD containers cannot load kernel modules, so depending on your Docker configuration
+you may need to have the needed extra kernel modules loaded by the host.

+You can do so by setting a comma seperate list of kernel modules that your container needs with:

+    lxc config set <container> linux.kernel_modules <modules>

+We have also received some reports that creating a "/.dockerenv" file in your container
+can help Docker ignore some errors it's getting due to running in a nested environment.

 ## Hacking on LXD
 ### Directly using the REST API
 The LXD REST API can be used locally via unauthenticated Unix socket or remotely via SSL encapsulated TCP.